DEA’s National Prescription Drug Take Day Removes Almost 600,000 Pounds of Unneeded Prescription Medications Across the Country

 “The vast amounts of unwanted prescription drugs collected on Take Back Day reflect the shared commitment between the DEA, local law enforcement and healthcare providers to the safety and health our communities,” said Sheila Lyons, Special Agent in Charge of the DEA Chicago Field Division.

 DEA continues to expand opportunities to make safe disposal of medications more accessible nationwide.
 We encourage people to remove unnecessary medications from their home regularly and dispose of it at one of the nearly 17,000 permanent drug-drop boxes located in communities across the country.
 Those locations can be found here.
 Safe medication disposal receptacles along with DEA Take Back events provide families easy, no-cost opportunities to get rid of unnecessary medicines stored in the home.

-Complete results for DEA’s fall National Prescription Drug Take Back Day are available at Take Back Day (dea.gov).
+Complete results for DEA’s spring National Prescription Drug Take Back Day are available at Take Back Day (dea.gov).